bangcorrupt/hacktribe/README.md

 Electribe 2 hacks.

 ## License
-Contents of patch directory is not covered by GPL.
+Contents of patch directory not covered by GPL.

 ## How To
 Apply patch to Electribe Sampler firmware version 2.02 only.